PPUC/.github/profile/README.md

 ### Homebrew machines or Replacing a CPU (and drivers)

-Still WIP, but the hardware and [io-bords firmware](https://github.com/PPUC/io-boards) gets better and better ;-)
+Still WIP, but the hardware and [io-boards firmware](https://github.com/PPUC/io-boards) gets better and better ;-)

 A PPUC board can control solonoids, flashers, motors, etc. They could read dedicated switches or a switch matrix.